crepppy/eu-roam-events-discord/README.md

 ftp = "ftp://user:pass@127.0.0.1:21/rust" # OPTIONAL: FTP link directly to rust server directory
 ```

 Furthermore, in order for the web app to track each team's stats, the plugin [RoamEventsTracking.cs](RoamEventsTracking.cs) should be added to your rust server.
 Due to the nature of the plugin, [**you must disable plugin sandboxing**](https://umod.org/guides/oxide/disabling-plugin-sandboxing) in order for it to run.
-This plugin also has a simple config that should look similar to the below config:
+This plugin also has a simple config that should look similar to:
 ```json
 {
   "WebsocketAddress": "ws://127.0.0.1:8001/api/game",